-Informed consent was signed and confidentiality was guaranteed - data were kept separately from the consent form, analyzed and presented in an anonymous fashion.
+Informed consent was signed and confidentiality was guaranteed-data were kept separately from the consent form, analyzed and presented in an anonymous fashion.
 In cases where traditional practices were determined family secrets, surveyors did not request for specific details.

-3. Results
+Results

 Out of the expected 520 questionnaires, 332 did not have enough details on outcome or the traditional medicine used.
 As a result, 188 questionnaires were kept for final analysis.
 The respondents came from all states of Palau except two smaller states: the outer-island state, Sonsorol (100 inhabitants in the last census from 2005), and one state on the largest island Babaledaob: Ngardmau (166 inhabitants).
-The sample had an over-representation of the smaller states (all but Koror and Airai: 38% in the sample, 23% in the population census, p < 0.001).
+The sample had an over-representation of the smaller states (all but Koror and Airai: 38% in the sample, 23% in the population census, p<0.001).
 Females were also slightly over-represented (61%).
+Ages ranged from 16 to 87, with a median of 48.
+Forty-four percent had a college education and 47% had had finished high school.
+The proportions of respondents from close family or same clan were 43% and 25%, respectively, which may reflect a clustering of the sample and may also have eased the interviewing process.